tshort/PaperWM.spoon/README.md

 - `choose_window`--This is a simple window selector that shows the available windows ordered by space.
 It's good enough to reduce the need for something like AltTab.
 - `next_screen`--Focus the next screen (note that the next screen needs a space in which to focus).
 - `space_to_next_screen`--Move the active space to the next screen.
+- `toggle_open_in_background`--Toggles whether windows open next to the focused window in the background.
+Only for windows in `PaperWM.apps_open_in_background`.
+A variable `PaperWM.one_shot_open_in_background` is also available to enable opening the next window in the background.
+That's useful for application-specific hotkeys.

 There are still bugs: